Welcome to Code.org; we're very excited to have you!

 Before you get started teaching, take some time to review the curriculum materials, course lessons, and website tools:

-- View Curriculum materials (Curriculum Guide, Lesson Plans, Standards mappings, and more) for our CS Fundamentals, CS Discoveries, CS Principles, Hour of Code, and CS in Algebra courses by visiting curriculum.code.org.
+- View Curriculum materials (Curriculum Guide, Lesson Plans, Standards mappings, and more) for our CS Fundamentals, CS Discoveries, CS Principles, CSA and Hour of Code courses by visiting any Course Overview Page.
+To view lesson plan materials, make sure you are signed in to a Code.org account.
+For more info on how to find various curriculum resources, check the guide here.

 - Review the course outline and the student flow of activities in a lesson by going to the course overview page of the course you chose for your students.
 You can find this page by looking for the "View Course" button on the studio.code.org/courses page or (if you've visited that course before) you can also find the course overview by going to your homepage (studio.code.org/home) while signed in and clicking on the purple box with the course name on it under the "My Courses" header.
 Once you're viewing the Course Overview page...